hal9ai/streamfy/README.md

 ![](images/carousel.png)

-A file with all components is available in [examples/all.py](example/app.py):
+A file with all components is available in [examples/all.py](examples/app.py):

 ![](images/components.png)

-Take a look at [Buefy Documentation](https://buefy.org/documentation) for a list of all properties and examples available.
+Take a look at [Buefy's documentation](https://buefy.org/documentation) for a list of all properties and examples available.

 [![](images/buefy.png)](https://buefy.org/documentation)

 ## Contributing

-- Ensure you have [Python 3.6+](https://www.python.org/downloads/), [Node.js](https://nodejs.org), and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+Ensure you have [Python 3.6+](https://www.python.org/downloads/), [Node.js](https://nodejs.org), and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

-- Clone this repo.
-- Create a new Python virtual environment for the template:
+Clone this repo and create a new Python virtual environment:

 ```
 $ python3 -m venv venv  # create venv